 Her picture book Tea For Ruby, about a young girl practising manners in time for tea with the Queen topped the US Bestsellers List and she also sold the rights to Little Red, another children's series about a red-headed girl.

 She's also penned various books for adults including her memoir What I Know Now and Moments, a collection of her personal photographs in aid of children in crisis.

-At five years-old, Prince George is one of the youngest royals but he's already begun to show off his creative side.
+At eight-years-old, Prince George is one of the youngest royals but he's already begun to show off his creative side.

 When the Cambridge family attended the polo back in 2018, eagle-eyed fans noticed George holding onto a very vivid drawing of a volcano exploding in a forest, framed by trees and a big, beaming sun.